Alpha-Blend-Interactive/docs/docs/Official/legal/privacy-policy.md

 domain name of your Internet service provider, and the web pages, content and advertisements you may have visited, viewed or clicked on.
 We collect this information in several ways, including the following:

-<b>Cookies:</b> Cookies are text files placed in your computer’s browser to store your preferences.
-Cookies do not
+##### Cookies
-contain personal information, but if you choose to furnish us with personal information, this information may be linked to the data stored in the cookie.
+Cookies are text files placed in your computer’s browser to store your preferences.
+Cookies do not contain personal information, but if you choose to furnish us with personal information, this information may be linked to the data stored in the cookie.
 We may use “cookies” to maintain a record of your visits and to improve the content and services on our site.

-<b>Web server logs:</b> Information gathered through cookies and web server logs may include the date and time of
+##### Web server logs
-visits, the pages viewed, time spent at this site, and the websites visited just before and just after our site.
+Information gathered through cookies and web server logs may include the date and time of visits, the pages viewed, time spent at this site, and the websites visited just before and just after our site.
 Google Analytics may also use these details for Analytics purposes.
 Please visit Google Analytics Privacy Policy to understand more about how they store data.

-<b>IP addresses:</b> Our system may also collect your IP address, which is a numerical address that is used to identify
+##### IP addresses
-a computer connected to the Internet.
+Our system may also collect your IP address, which is a numerical address that is used to identify a computer connected to the Internet.
 We may use your IP address to help diagnose problems with our server, to administer our site, to deliver web pages to you upon request, to tailor our site to the interests of our users, and to measure traffic within our site.

-<b>Social logins:</b> Alpha Blend Interactive UG (haftungsbeschränkt) also offers Social Logins for ease of use of its
+##### Social logins
-services.
+Alpha Blend Interactive UG (haftungsbeschränkt) also offers Social Logins for ease of use of its services.
 The data collected from this interaction will always be secured and will never become publicly available at any time.
 The Social Logins are provided by Gaming platform called Steam (steamcommunity.com) and chat platform called Discord (discordapp.com).

-<b>Public posting:</b> If you post in the comments of a blog post on the Website (or anywhere on social media), you
+##### Public posting
-should be aware that any information you share is visible to other users.
+If you post in the comments of a blog post on the Website (or anywhere on social media), you should be aware that any information you share is visible to other users.
 Personally identifiable information you submit to one of these forums can be read, collected, or used by other individuals to send you unsolicited messages.
 Alpha Blend Interactive UG (haftungsbeschränkt) is not responsible for the personally identifiable information you choose to submit in these forums.
-For example, if you choose to make information, which was previously non-public, available by enabling certain user features, (such as blog comments) Alpha Blend Interactive UG (haftungsbeschränkt) will collect that information from your interaction and the information will become publicly available.
+For example, if you choose to make information, which was previously non-public, available by enabling certain user features, (such as blog comments) Alpha Blend Interactive UG (haftungsbeschränkt) will collect that information from your interaction, and the information will become publicly available.

 ## (2) Information from minors